 RAM iPad Suction Mount.
 This thing is hard core.
 You assemble it with little machine screws and nyloc nuts.
 Spring loaded to fit just about any size tablet.
 We use it to have our iPad as a backup navigation source at the helm.

 Dometic CFX-40W 40 quart Portable Refrigerator/Freezer.
 We didn’t want to pay close to $2700 to have a cockpit fridge installed so we bought one of these instead.
 We also got the Insulated Protective Cover as well since it will be sitting on the rear deck frequently.
-Whether you use portable like we bought here, or an optional cockpit fridge, either are a good idea to keep people from constantly opening the horizontal galley fridge to retrieve their drinks.
+Whether you use a portable like we bought here, or an optional cockpit fridge, either are a good idea to keep people from constantly opening the horizontal galley fridge to retrieve their drinks.

 Garmin InReach Explorer+.
 This is a great little device that allows you to have connectivity anywhere in the world through a Iridium-based subscription.
 Track and share your location, geo-referenced SOS function, receive weather forecasts, send and receive text messages, pair with an iOS, etc. This one keeps “The Mothers” happy, as they are able to see where we are at all times.